dthaele-coursera/Final_Project/README.md

   It's very common for users to max-out their available daily calls.
 The calls for Venue Ratings can definitely exceed daily limits.
   The Neighborhood Analysis by Venue Ratings will identify if rate limiting is in-effect and if true, apply random rating numbers to venues.
   There is a notification displayed is rate limiting has been detected.

+Program Development Notes
+  I built the Neighborhood Analysis by Venue Ratings primarily using the IBM Watson Studio environment.
+I created a Jupyter notebook to complete the coding.
+  However due to the complexitity of the code and time required, I exceeded my free quota allowed.
+I completed the project using Acaconda.